2020/21 Conestoga College

 There are a number of eText programs at Conestoga College.
 Students in

 eText programs are required to participate and will gain access to digital course resources for approximately 40% less than the cost of printed texts.
 The cost of these resources are integrated into program fees and collected when those fees are due at the beginning of each semester.
-Along with the cost savings, there are other benefits to the eText program.
 Students will have access to their resources on the first day of class and will be able to continue to have access to these resources anytime and anywhere.
 Students permanently own their eTexts and there is 100% access online and offline.
-Students can also print their eTexts.
+Students can also print their eTexts and use interactive features such as customized notes, highlights, and even sharing notes with peers.

 For more information about your eText program, please email email@example.com.